haxys/MTGA-Decks/Notes/deckbuilding.md

 ## Chapter 6: Advanced Techniques

-As you gain experience in deckbuilding, you may encounter situations where your deck requires significant changes to stay competitive or to adapt to new challenges.
-This chapter will cover advanced techniques for handling major overhauls and tracking changes and performance.
+As you gain experience in deckbuilding, you may encounter situations where your deck requires significant changes to stay competitive or adapt to new challenges.
+This chapter covers advanced techniques for handling major overhauls and tracking changes and performance.

 ### Handling Major Overhauls

 Major overhauls involve comprehensive adjustments to your deck’s structure and strategy.
-These changes can be prompted by shifts in the Metagame, the release of new sets, or the realization that your current deck configuration is not performing as expected.
+These changes can be prompted by shifts in the metagame, new set releases, or realizing your current deck configuration is not performing as expected.

 #### Adjusting Color Identity and Mana Ratios

-One of the most significant changes you can make to a deck is adjusting its Color Identity and Mana Ratios.
+One significant change you can make to a deck is adjusting its color identity and mana ratios.
 This can drastically alter your deck's strategy and playstyle.

 **Color Identity:**

 - **Reevaluate Colors:** Assess whether your current color combination aligns with your strategic goals.
-Consider adding or removing colors to enhance Synergy or address weaknesses.
+Consider adding or removing colors to enhance synergy or address weaknesses.
-- **New Color Combinations:** Experiment with new color combinations to discover untapped Synergies and strategies.
+- **New Color Combinations:** Experiment with new color combinations to discover untapped synergies and strategies.
 For example, transitioning from a mono-colored deck to a two-color deck can provide access to a wider range of cards and abilities.

 **Mana Ratios:**

-- **Adjusting Mana Base:** Ensure that your Mana Base reflects changes in Color Identity.
-Use tools like mana calculators to optimize your Mana Base, ensuring you have the right balance of mana sources to support your deck's revised color requirements.
+- **Adjusting Mana Base:** Ensure that your mana base reflects changes in color identity.
+Use tools like mana calculators to optimize your mana base, ensuring you have the right balance of mana sources to support your deck's revised color requirements.
-- **Including Dual Lands:** Incorporate dual lands and mana-fixing cards to improve the consistency of your Mana Base, especially when adding new colors.
+- **Including Dual Lands:** Incorporate dual lands and mana-fixing cards to improve the consistency of your mana base, especially when adding new colors.

 #### Incorporating New Sets and Expansions